fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 From here on, my experiences with NixOS were mostly pleasant.
-I expected some sort of hassle after installing LaTeX, some package missing to actually build it, some cryptic error message.
-It's _always_ like this when building a new project.
+I expected some sort of hassle after installing LaTeX, some package missing to actually build it, or some cryptic error message.
+It's _always_ like this when trying something new.
 Not this time.
-Installing LaTeX took a few minutes but then I was able to build the presentation again, just two hours before we were supposed to start the presentation.
+Installing LaTeX took a few minutes, but then I was able to build the presentation again, just two hours before we were supposed to hold the presentation.
 I felt immense relief, to say the least.
-Everything would have worked out even if this did not work, but we wanted to change some small things before actually presenting.
+Everything would have worked out even if this did not work, but we wanted to update some details.

 ## Packages